VSS Daily Opening Script

 • Members then participate in reading, taking turns & passing the reading off to the next reader

-• When someone ‘jumps in’ to share- Secretary exit zoom share
+• When someone ‘jumps in’ to share- Secretary exit zoom screen share

 • If or when no one is sharing, Secretary go back to zoom share reading